A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Introduction

 Contamination of runway surfaces with snow, ice or slush causes potential economic and safety threats for the aviation industry during the winter seasons.
 The presence of these materials reduces the available tire-pavement friction needed for retardation and directional control, which can lead to accidents and loss of human lives \cite{GIESMAN05,KLEINPASTE12}.
 During 2019, seven commercial passenger aircrafts ran out of the runways during landing in the United States due to bad weather and runway conditions \cite{flightdatabase}.
 Difficult landing conditions is not only a problem at northern airports.
 On 7th August 2020, an aircraft suffered a runway excursion in India during poor weather conditions, and both pilots and 19 passengers died in the accident.
 Difficult weather conditions such as snow and rain also contribute to the increasing growth of delayed and cancelled flights \cite{zhang2017}.

 If the aviation industry returns to the growth trajectory it had before COVID-19, the global air transport demand is expected to triple within the year 2050 \cite{GOSSLING2020102194}, which will increase the need for more efficient and safer operations of airports runways.
+The increase in extreme weather conditions due to the climate change also rises problems for aviation operations both in the air and on the ground \cite{coffel2015climate,gultepe2019review}.
 This has led the global aviation industry to work towards more standardized and data-driven assessment of runway conditions \cite{lars}, which pilots need to activate appropriate safety procedures when landing and at take-off.
 Information about the available friction on the runways are given to pilots in international standardized runway reports.
 Unfortunately, the accuracy of runway reports can sometimes be unsatisfactory, and measuring the runway friction with an acceptable precision is difficult \citep{niu, doi:10.3141/2641-15}.
 While many different friction measurement devices have been developed, it is hard to find equipment that produces stable and consistent results which corresponds to the experienced braking friction for landing aircrafts \cite{7102277,putov}.
 Another problem is that in order to measure friction, the runway must be closed for traffic.
 Thus, such measurements cannot be carried out too frequently.
 Especially heavy snowfalls or sudden drops in temperature may result in rapidly changing conditions.
 As a result, the runway reports are not as useful as one could hope.